UKPLab/CARE/docs/source/for_developers/backend/rpcs/moodle.rst

         // handle error
     }

 **getUsersFromAssignment**: This method retrieves all users from a given assignment.
-It then creates a CSV file containing user information: ID, username, firstname, lastname, email, and their roles in the course (e.g. student/tutor).
+It then creates an array of dictionaries, containing user information: ID, username, firstname, lastname, email, and their roles in the course (e.g. student/tutor).
 parameters: {courseID: int, assignmentID: int, options{url: string, apiKey: string}}

 .. code-block:: javascript